Peter Butler (golfer): Professional career

-1966 was a disappointing season although he started well in both the Masters Tournament and the Open Championship.
+Year 1966 was a disappointing season although he started well in both the Masters Tournament and the Open Championship.
 In the Masters he was the 36-hole co-leader before finishing tied for 13th.
 He was second, behind Jack Nicklaus, at the half-way stage of the Open but finished with rounds of 80 and 75 to drop into joint 15th place.
 Butler had a better start to 1967 finishing runner-up in the Agfa-Gevaert Tournament and the French Open.
 He also won the Bowmaker Tournament for the second time with a final round of 61.
 Butler's poor 1966 season meant he was outside the top-10 in the Ryder Cup points list and he missed out on a place in the 1967 Ryder Cup.
 The year finished on a successful note with a win in the Piccadilly Medal.

-Butler had one of his best seasons in 1968, winning the Penfold Tournament, after beating Dave Thomas in a playoff, the French Open and the W.D. & H.O.
+Butler had one of his best seasons in 1968, winning the Penfold Tournament, after beating Dave Thomas in a playoff, the Open de France and the W.D. & H.O.
 Wills Tournament and finishing second in the Order of Merit.
 Butler made the team for the 1969 Ryder Cup as one of the leading six players in the Order of Merit in late July.
-In August 1969 he had his first important win in Ireland, the R.T.V.
+In August 1969, he had his first important win in Ireland, the R.T.V.
 International Trophy.
 The win took him to the top of the Order of Merit and he was selected to represent England in the World Cup.
 Butler was runner-up in the Dunlop Masters the week before the Ryder Cup.
 In the Ryder Cup, Butler lost his foursomes and fourball matches, both at the final hole, but won both his singles matches on the final day to help Britain to tie the match.